 Any child aged six weeks thru 8th grade may enroll in childcare.
 The parent/guardian makes contact with the Director by calling or visiting the facility.
 The Director will give a tour of the facility, talk with the parent/guardian, describe our program and enrollment process, and answer any questions.
 If requested by the parent/guardian, the enrollment packet is given to them.
-If a parent/guardian requests to be on the waiting list, a Registration Form and a non-refundable registration fee must be completed.
+If a parent/guardian requests to be on the waiting list, a Registration Form is required to be filled out.

 Two weeks prior to attending, the parents/guardians will be invited to an orientation of the classroom and must complete the rest of the enrollment papers.
+A one-time nonrefundable registration fee of \$100 /family is required with paperwork to secure a spot in the center.
 They are given a Parent/Guardian Handbook and other informational materials.
 A contract between the family and center with the scheduled days and times of attendance will be drawn up and signed by parent/guardian and the Director.